yeoman/yeoman.io/app/_includes/yeoman.wiki/Additional-FAQ.md

-Below you can find questions and answers for common questions that we're iterating on.
+Below you can find common questions and answers to recent issues.
 We'll be adding these to our main FAQ page on yeoman.io shortly.

 **Q: When trying to list generators I receive "Cannot call method 'substr' of undefined...."**